altunixon/wips/lns/altina_ln/ASP-52-.md

 “Eh?
 Who is it?
 If it’s the mayor, I have already met him…”

 Before setting up the camp, they already visited the mayor.
-Moreover, people from the Merchant Association and the Mercenary Association were there.
+Moreover, people from the Merchant Association and the Mercenary Association were there.<br/>

 The mayor came together with the lord and visited them.
-After all, this city was under the emperor’s direct jurisdiction.
+After all, this city was under the emperor’s direct jurisdiction.<br/>

-While Regis was thinking who was it, the guard outside report hesitantly.
+While Regis was thinking who was it, the guard outside report hesitantly.<br/>

 “T,that… It’s your guest, Sir Regis.”

 “Me?
 Is the person outside a merchant peddling his wares?
 But we have already resupplied… Since it’s already late, ask him to leave his name and come back tomorrow…”

-As he gave the command, a female’s voice could be heard outside.
+As he gave the command, a female’s voice could be heard outside.<br/>

 “Is Regis-chan in there?”